grackjobo/tctest/README.md

 - [ ] Fix github worflow
 - [ ] Move code to laravel structure
 - [ ] Move phpunit cases to laravel
-- [ ] Add interfaces for each category to avoid overloading

 Notes: